How To Get More Pinterest Followers in 10 Simple Steps

 Some Facebook groups have Pinterest Follow threads.
 This can be a great way to get your followers up when you are starting out.

-If you are part of a reciprocation Pinterest thread, just make sure to follow accounts that relate to your content.
+If you are part of a reciprocating Pinterest thread, just make sure to only follow accounts that relate to your content.
 This will make it easier to repin related content to your Pinterest account.

 Related: Best Facebook Groups for Bloggers